 The Columbia Center for Translational Immunology (CCTI) at Columbia University Medical Center is a multi-departmental, multidisciplinary research center aimed at optimizing translation of advances in basic immunology from the laboratory to the clinic, understanding immunological diseases and events in humans and optimizing transfer of information and methodologies to achieve synergy between different disciplines of applied immunology.
-The Center was established in April 2010, and will continue to develop over the next 5 years.
-The completed Center will include 11 independent laboratories working in various areas of organ transplantation, hematopoietic cell transplantation, Type I diabetes, other areas of autoimmunity, tumor immunology and basic immunology.
+The Center was established in April 2010, and has continued to develop over the past five years.
+It currently includes many independent laboratories working in various areas of organ transplantation, hematopoietic cell transplantation, Type I diabetes, other areas of autoimmunity, tumor immunology and basic immunology.

 The mission of the CCTI is to accelerate translation of basic advances in immunology into new clinical therapies for immune diseases by creating a center that: 1) Fosters “horizontal” integration of information and advances between immunological disciplines and “vertical” integration between scientists and clinicians; 2) Trains a new generation of scientists and clinicians with the skills to lead the translation of future advances in immunology into clinical therapies.